The dialectic and Trump

 Todd asked him Socratic questions and gave him free room to express his worldview.

 Then Todd interviewed people with anti-theses to the chief of staff’s views.
-Each of these people had slightly different political worldviews.
+Each of these people had slightly different and contradictory political worldviews.

 After each interview Todd thanked the person with authentic gratitude for sharing their perspectives with the audience.